serg-the-engineer/postureassistant/README.md

 ## ⚙️ How It Works

 The application uses Haar Cascades from the OpenCV library to detect a face in the video stream.
 During calibration, it records the vertical coordinate (Y) of the center of the face.
 While monitoring, it compares the current Y-coordinate with the reference one.
 If the deviation exceeds a set threshold, the posture is considered incorrect.
-Data on the time spent in each state is saved to a local SQLite database for later analysis.
+It works good with static camera positioning on separate monitors.

 ---